Optimizing Your E-Commerce Store With Technical SEO

 Organize site structure

 Site structure refers to how well-organized pages on your website are.
-It’s recommended that you use the so-called “flat” structure, so that search engine crawlers can properly index everything.
+It’s recommended that you use software development project, so that search engine crawlers can properly index everything.

 A flat structure means that all of your pages shouldn’t be further than a few clicks away from each other.